HardikDG/QRCode_Flutter/example/README.md

-# qrcode_example
+# show_qrcode_example

-Demonstrates how to use the qrcode plugin.
+Demonstrates how to use the show_qrcode plugin.

 ## Getting Started